LaunchCodeEducation/skills-back-end-java/java4python/control-flow/README.md

 The `switch` statement is not used very often, and we generally recommend you avoid using it.
 It is not as powerful as the `else if` model because the switch variable can only be compared for equality with a very small class of types.

 Additionally, if `break` statements are omitted on accident, a behavior known as [fallthrough](https://en.wikipedia.org/wiki/Switch_statement#Fallthrough) is carried out.
-Fallthrough can be quite unintuitive, and is only desireable in very specific circumstances.
+Fallthrough can be quite unintuitive, and is only desirable in very specific circumstances.

 Here's a quick example: